12 Highest-Paying Software Engineering Jobs and How to Get Them

 10. Software Engineering Manager

-Responsibilities: Software Engineering Managers oversee and work with the IT departments of a company.
-They use their knowledge in software engineering to direct a team of Software Engineers to create and maintain software programs.
+Software Engineering Managers oversee and work with the IT departments of a company.
+They use their knowledge of software engineering to direct a team of Software Engineers to create and maintain software programs.

 11. Technical Program Managers